jstp/jstp-uri/version/1.0/syntax.md

 All lower case a-z strings are valid but three protocol handlers are supported:

 - `ws` for WebSocket
-- `tcp` for a plain TCP Socket
+- `tcp` for a plain Transport Control Protocol socket.
-- `http` for polling over an HTTP connection.
+- `http` for polling over an Hypertext Transport Protocol connection.

+The Transport Protocol Label is optional.
+If the Transport Protocol Label is not present, it is assumed to be TCP in most environments, WebSocket in modern browsers and HTTP in HTTP-only environments.

 ---